Diana Vickers

 Diana Vickers (born 30 July 1991) is an English singer, songwriter and actress.
-She was a semi-finalist on The X Factor in 2008, finishing in fourth place.
+She was a semi-finalist on The X Factor in 2008, being the ninth contestant eliminated finishing in fourth place.
 Vickers signed a record deal with RCA Records and, after touring with her fellow contestants from The X Factor, played the title role in a West End revival of The Rise and Fall of Little Voice.

 Vickers' 2010 debut single, "Once", charted at number one on the UK Singles Chart and her debut album, Songs from the Tainted Cherry Tree, achieved number-one status on the UK Albums Chart.
 Her follow-up singles, "The Boy Who Murdered Love" and "My Wicked Heart", reached the top 40 and top 20 respectively.
 Vickers' second album, Music to Make Boys Cry, followed in 2013, accompanied by the singles "Cinderella" and "Music to Make Boys Cry".
-In 2025, Vickers returned to music following a 12 year break with the new single "Ice Cream".
+In 2025, Vickers returned to music following a 12-year break with the single "Ice Cream".

 Vickers unveiled her debut fashion line in 2011, and her boho-chic approach to fashion has received praise from British fashion media.
 She made her film debut in The Perfect Wave and her television acting debut in the comedy series Give Out Girls, both of which premiered in 2014.

 Early life

-Vickers was born in Blackburn, Lancashire, England.
+Vickers was born in Blackburn, Lancashire, England, and grew up in Huncoat, near Accrington, along with her younger sister Charlotte.
 She studied for A Levels in Theatre Studies, Classics and Psychology at Westholme School in Blackburn.
 Vickers has been singing since the age of 11, taking singing lessons and participating in local competitions, but did not sing professionally before adulthood.